-Rick Bradley, Operations Manager for Addaction’s ‘Mind and Body’ programme which won both the Public Mental Health & Wellbeing Award and the Public Health Minister’s Award in 2017, explains why it is worth dedicating time to preparing an entry for the Health & Wellbeing Awards.
+Rick Bradley, Operations Manager for Addaction’s ‘Mind and Body’ programme which won both the Public Mental Health & Wellbeing Award in 2017, explains why it is worth dedicating time to preparing an entry for the Health & Wellbeing Awards.

 In the spring of last year, I saw a tweet from RSPH welcoming applications for the Health & Wellbeing Awards.
 Clicking on the link, the awards looked very impressive but I remember reflecting on a long ‘to-do’ list of tasks which needed my attention; so I went back to working through my emails and moved on.